 Halford, for his part, would work for a while with Pantera (a track for the Buffy The Vampire Slayer soundtrack titled Light Comes Out Of The Black) and Black Sabbath before going solo with his own outfit Fight.
 His Fight stint lasted long enough to record three albums War Of Worlds (1993), Mutations (1994) and Small Deadly Space (1994), but quickly dissolved into Two and finally, he dropped the so-called Hardcore persona and returned to the classic Priest like Metal with his own pseudonymous act Halford.
 During this time he would announce that he was gay and always had been.
 Despite this often career ending announcement; his Halford releases a few years later climbed the charts.

-That 'permanent reunification' would last through 2008's Nostradamus.
+That 'permanent reunification' would last through 2008's Nostradamus, their first concept album that was based on the life on that famous oracle.
 But, the band announced on 7 December 2010, that their Epitaph World Tour ending in 2012 would be the band's farewell tour.

 Not so fast!
 Retirement might be on their minds, but the act was not ready to throw in the towel quite yet for Redeemer of Souls followed in 2014.
 The album sold 32,000+ copies in the United States in its first week of release to land at position No. 6 on The Billboard 200 chart, the band's first album to break the US top 10 and the highest charting position in the US after the previous double-disc concept album, Nostradamus that debuted at No. 11.